 Preventing Its Development

 Just like the causes of this mental illness, its prevention is also not clearly established by experts.
 As a matter of fact, many of them postulated that outcomes of interventions are rare or very limited for adults with ASP.

 Treating ASP Disorder

 An anti-social personality disorder is one of the most difficult mental conditions to deal with.
 The treatment is also challenging since most persons with this disorder are not willing to go to a professional.
 They usually deny the presence of the symptoms.
+As Donald Black, MD states that, “Because people with antisocial personality tend to blame others, have a low tolerance of frustration, are impulsive and rarely form trusting relationships, these patients are difficult to work with and often lack motivation for improvement and are notoriously poor self-observers.”
 This is why some courts are given the jurisdiction to order for the treatment of certain persons with ASP disorder.